Doi Lang

 Eastern slope: Thaton to Lower Army Check point (Km 0.0 - Km 13.2)

 The main paved Highway 1314 offers little of interest as most habitat has been cleared through agriculture.
 The road passes through a couple of hill tribe villages.
 However a few view points en route can be worth a scan for soaring raptors if passing at the appropriate time of day.
-Common, open-country species along here include Greater Coucal, Sooty-headed Bulbul, Ashy-throated Woodswallow, Striated Swallow and Barn Swallow, with the occasional Blue Rock Thrush on rocky outcrops.
+Common, open-country species along here include Greater Coucal, Sooty-headed Bulbul, Ashy-throated Woodswallow, Eastern Red-rumped Swallow and Barn Swallow, with the occasional Blue Rock Thrush on rocky outcrops.
 Large areas of bamboo are also found which harbour some of the more skulking species such as Puff-throated Babbler.

 Eastern slope: Lower Army Check point to Rice Paddies (Km 13.2 - Km 26.4)

 This section is characterised by open secondary growth, scrub and a few remnant forest patches.
 Just after the check point, at Kilometres 13.5, 14.1 and 15.9 are minor viewpoints where it's possible to scan some remnant forested slopes; though the road is steep and narrow so parking can be an issue.
-Species possible include Shikra, Oriental Honey Buzzard, Wedge-tailed Green Pigeon, Blue-bearded Bee-eater, Puff-throated Babbler, and Buff-chested Babbler.
+Species possible include Shikra, Oriental Honey Buzzard, Wedge-tailed Green Pigeon, Blue-bearded Bee-eater, Puff-throated Babbler, and Rufous-fronted Babbler.
 Mountain Scops Owl and Large-tailed Nightjar.
 The stretch to about 20.0 kilometres is also the most likely area to encounter Mountain Bamboo Partridge which often feeds along the road edges early morning.
 At various points, tracks lead off the road mainly to plantations and agriculture.
 The rather open understorey of the taller trees along these tracks is often good for flycatchers and warblers such as Little Pied Flycatcher, Slaty-backed Flycatcher, Yellow-browed Warbler, Greenish Warbler, Davison's Leaf Warbler and the occasional Claudia's Leaf Warbler.
 Of the night birds, Himalayan Wood Owl occurs in the valleys either side of the ridge along which most of this road runs.
 At 21.1 kilometres a longer track runs for at least a kilometre through open, cut-over forest after which it descends strongly.

 At Km 22.9 is a large bridge that makes an great breakfast stop with its excellent views across a wide gully, emergent trees and forest edge, that attract a fair collection of species in the early morning sun.
 Mountain Imperial Pigeon is frequently seen, as are Maroon Oriole, Great Barbet, White-rumped Munia, Hill Blue Flycatcher, Orange-bellied Leafbird, Streaked Spiderhunter, Black Bulbul and Ashy Drongo.
 Others, less regularly seen, include Mountain Hawk-Eagle, Pin-tailed Green Pigeon, Grey-headed Woodpecker, Grey-headed Parakeet and Pin-tailed Parrotfinch.
 Sometimes the grassy borders hold Grey-crowned Warbler.
 In the past, Hodgson's Frogmouth and Grey Nightjar have been found after the large bridge.